 Ecommerce website builders can range from $39 per month to $399 per month, depending on whether you have retail stores or not.

 However, the average ecommerce website price will cost about $39 per month for new stores, not including sweat equity!

-Things that influence ecommerce website costs
+6 Common ecommerce website costs

 Website hosting costs can vary, with prices starting as low as $2.49 per month, and climbing up to $1,000 or higher.
 The cost depends on a variety of factors, such as how much traffic your store gets and any extra services you may need, such as automated backups.